 Start by making an appointment with your child's doctor or pediatrician if your child has any signs or symptoms that worry you.
-If an eye problem is suspected, you may be referred to a doctor who specializes in treating eye diseases (ophthalmologist).
+If an eye problem is suspected, you may be referred to a doctor who specializes in treating eye cancer (ocular oncologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Because appointments can be brief, and because there's often a lot of information to discuss, it's a good idea to be prepared.
 Here's some information to help you get ready, and what to expect from your child's doctor.

 What you can do